hgoschuetz/stupid-cli/README.md

-# stupid-cli
+# stupid-things

-A collection of stupid cli tools I (re)made for no particular reason at all.
+A collection of stupid things I (re)made for no particular reason at all.

-This repo includes the following tools:
+This repo includes the following things:

 - lolcat ( https://github.com/busyloop/lolcat )